Dr. Yvonne Dittrich

 Gosh, there is really a lot, when you start writing about it.

-Address: Software Development Group, IT-University Copenhagen, Rued Langaards Vej 7,
+Address: Software Engineering Group, IT-University Copenhagen, Rued Langaards Vej 7,

 2300 Copenhagen S, Denmark